-Gastric Ulceration occurs when the stomach becomes hyperacidic and / or contacts and damages the squamous mucosa (non-glandular) that lines the stomach, but is not used to being in contact with the acid.
+Gastric ulceration occurs when the stomach becomes hyperacidic and/or the stomach acid splashes up into the squamous region (non-glandular).

 Due to the anatomical and physiological differences between the glandular and nonglandular regions of the stomach, EGGD and EGSD can have different causes.
-The causes of EGGD are not well understood, but is thought to involve breakdown of the normal defence mechanisms of the stomach lining
+The causes of EGGD are not well understood, but is thought to involve breakdown of the normal defence mechanisms of the stomach lining.